phaustin/climate_students_eoas/content/ugradsyllabus.rst

 https://senate.ubc.ca/policies-resources-support-student-success.

-Supporting Diversity and Inclusions
+Supporting Diversity and Inclusion
 -----------------------------------

-Atmospheric Science, Oceanography and the Earth Sciences havebeen historically dominated by a small subset of privileged people who are predominantly male and white, missing out on many influential individuals thoughts and
+Atmospheric Science, Oceanography and the Earth Sciences have been historically dominated by a small subset of privileged people who are predominantly male and white, missing out on many influential individuals thoughts and